Fitzroy Bulldogs: Footscray's decline

-The Footscray Football Club had been in financial trouble throughout the 1980s, and it had faced pressure to stay afloat, investigating options including relocation to Brisbane as early as 1982.
+The Footscray Football Club had been in financial trouble throughout the 1980s, and it had faced pressure to stay afloat, leading them to investigate several options, including relocation to Brisbane as early as 1982.

 By 1989, its financial position was terminal.
-The club was more than $2,000,000 in debt, and was forecast to post a $800,000 operating loss in 1989.
-The club's location in Melbourne's working class inner western suburbs and the poor quality of facilities at its home ground at the Western Oval were hindering its ability to gain corporate support; in fact, the ground's grandstand had been declared a fire hazard in 1988, and the club was already facing pressure to play its games elsewhere.
+The club was more than $2,000,000 in debt, and it was forecast to post a $800,000 operating loss in 1989.
+The club's location in Melbourne's working-class inner western suburbs and the poor quality of facilities at its home ground at the Western Oval were hindering its ability to gain corporate support; in fact, the ground's grandstand had been declared a fire hazard in 1988, and the club was already facing pressure to play its games elsewhere.
 A couple of decades of generally mediocre on-field performances were also contributing to declining attendances, and finishing second-last on the ladder in 1989 had accelerated the decline.

 The VFL had been concerned about Footscray's financial position throughout the year, and required that the club prove its ongoing viability to hold its place in the league; it was widely recognised that the club needed a big off-field change to survive.
 The Footscray Council had offered the club a package worth more than $1,600,000, which included a $600,000 direct cash injection, $400,000 to upgrade facilities at Western Oval, and its assistance to secure $600,000 in sponsorships, but the league rejected this as another temporary solution which failed to address the root cause of its problems.